-Annex table.
-4 represent the information of occupations of the household head's of the domestic servants.
+Annex table: 4 provides the information about occupations of the household heads of the domestic servants.
 It shows that 38.10% (28.57 % Rickshaw/Van puller + 9.53% Small business) of the household heads are engaged in self-activities.

-Again 26.19% household heads are day lalour (bidi worker, hotel workers, masonry, carpenter etc) and 23.81% are engaged as domestic servants.
+Again, 26.19% household heads are day labour (bidi worker, hotel workers, mason, carpenter etc) and 23.81% are engaged as domestic servants.
 The highest 28.57% of household heads are engaged as rickshaw van pullers.
 In maximum cases mother of the children worked as maidservants.
 The average monthly income of the household heads was not at all satisfactory.

-6(b) Different aspects of child domestic servants:
+6(b) Different aspects of child domestic servants

-The survey highlights represent that most of the female domestic servants entered in the work force at tender age because of dire economic necessity.
+The survey highlights indicate that most of the female domestic servants entered the work force at tender age because of dire economic necessity.
 This is evident from the study of the economic background of the children and their guardians/parents.
 Here we found that on an average the female children entered the domestic work as early as 9.2 years.
 At present their average age is 11.25 years.
-The main reason is that earning is most important to survive their life.
+The main reason is that earning is most important to survive in life.

-Majority percent (83.33%) of the female domestic servants was unable to read and write, which meant that they had never been to school nor had been taught at home.
-Only 9.52% of the domestic servant reported that they were going to school.
-Her it is very important to mention that most of the school going domestic servants is the employee of university and college teachers.
+Majority (83.33%) of the female domestic servants were unable to read and write, which meant that they had never been to school nor had been taught at home.
+Only 9.52% of the domestic servants reported that they were going to school.
+Here it is very important to mention that most of the school going domestic servants are the employee of university and college teachers.

-Although domestic servants have to perform a variety of domestic task within the household but on an average 46% of them reported that they receive a monthly wages which is averagely only Tk255 per month.
-But the remaining part 54% worked on the basis of "patebathey" i.e. work in exchange of meals.
-At the time of interview most of them (78%) told that they are promised given an Eid-bonus-which is not fixed.
-Beside these important information was found that a large number of female domestic servants (49%) were engaged with the condition that their employers would arrange their marriage when the time (marriageable age) comes.
+Although domestic servants have to perform a variety of domestic task within the household but on an average 46% of them reported that they receive a monthly wage of only Tk.
+255 per month.
+But the remaining 54% worked on the basis of "patebhatey" i.e. work in exchange of meals.
+At the time of interview most of them (78%) told that they are promised an Eid-bonus, which is not fixed.
+Besides these, an important information was found that a large number of female domestic servants (49%) were engaged with the condition that their employers would arrange their marriage when the time (marriageable age) comes.

 This study gives us a fairly good picture of the working conditions of the domestic servants.
 Generally they have to get up early in the morning (78% before 6 a.m).
 Most of them brush their teeth with charcoal (63%) and tooth powder (25%) and the remaining 9% uses brush and toothpaste.
-After washing hands and mouth they have to wash pots pans.
-Then they swept the rooms and help the mistress in preparing breakfast.
-After preparing breakfast at (8-9) a.m they have to serve breakfast at the dining table for the whole family.
+After washing hands and mouth they have to wash pots and pans.
+Then they sweep the rooms and help the mistress in preparing breakfast.
+After preparing breakfast at 8-9 a.m they have to serve breakfast at the dining table for the whole family.
 We found that 47.53% female servants have to prepare breakfast by themselves but the remaining 52.47% have helped the mistress in preparing breakfast.